aidando73/hello-swe-bench/README.md

 - The agent will create a PR with the changes it has made
 - If the agent fails to create a PR, it will create a comment on the issue with the reasoning trace.
+- Note that this is a very simple agent and is not perfect, it is a proof of concept, so it may not always work.